 It’s time for our final, scheduled spotlight in our Natural Family Planning: How to Get Started Series!
 If you use a method that is found in our methods tab but was not spotlighted, and would like to write a review or encourage your instructor to do so we welcome you to contact us!
-This week we are very pleased to welcome Fertility Care Practioner, Kathryn Niswonger to give us a review of the Creighton Model!
-Thank you so much Kathryn!
+This week we are very pleased to welcome Fertility Care Practitioner, Liz Escoffery to give us a review of the Creighton Model!
+Thank you so much Liz!

-The Creighton Model System relies upon the standardized observation of one biological marker: “cervical mucus.”
-The woman observes this biological marker throughout the day and is taught the standardized terminology by her individual teacher.
-In monitoring the changes in this biological marker a couple is able to assess when they are naturally fertile and infertile allowing the couple to use the system as a means to avoid pregnancy or achieve pregnancy through the concept of selective intercourse.
+The Creighton Model System relies upon the tracking of cervical mucus and bleeding patterns.
+The woman observes these biological markers throughout the day and is taught the standardized terminology by her teacher.
+In monitoring the changes, a couple is able to assess when they are naturally fertile and infertile allowing the couple to use the system as a means to avoid pregnancy or achieve pregnancy through the concept of selective intercourse.

-The woman/couple is given instruction through individual training on how to chart her biological marker of cervical mucus.
+The woman/couple is given instruction through individual training on how to chart her biological markers of cervical mucus and bleeding.
 The couple charts their/her most fertile sign of the day.
-Based on this information obtained from charting, a couple can obtain knowledge of their fertility and also abnormalities in a woman’s health.
-Naprotechnology is a natural and procreative technology.
-This science works cooperatively with the woman’s cycle.
-A physician specializing in naprotechnology is able to begin treatment of patients based on a woman’s charting.
-Creighton charting is the first step to being treated by a Naprotechnology medical consultant.
+Based on this information obtained from charting, a couple can obtain knowledge of their fertility and recognize abnormalities in a woman’s health.
+Improvements or changes in diet, medication, lifestyle, stress management, and more are often observed through the chart.

 The Creighton Model teaching schedule consists of a 1- hour Intro Session (group or private) and 8 classes (private) that take place over the span of one year.
 The first follow-up typically lasts 1.5 hours with the remaining 7 lasting 1 hour each.
-After the first class the woman will begin to observe her cervical mucus and chart her cycles.
-At subsequent classes additional training occurs and Creighton charts will be managed by a trained practitioner.
+After the first class, the woman will begin to make observations and chart her cycles.
+At subsequent classes, additional training occurs and Creighton charts will be managed by a trained practitioner.
 Creighton is tailor made to the couple/woman therefore individual instruction is essential.
 After the program is complete, a couple/woman would return to their practitioner at least once a year, and more regularly if something changes like after the birth of a baby or if they are having trouble conceiving.

 This spotlight was written by: